 Michael E. Chernew, PhD

-Michael Chernew, Ph.D., is the Leonard D. Schaeffer Professor of Health Care Policy and the Director of the Healthcare Markets and Regulation (HMR) Lab in the Department of Health Care Policy at Harvard Medical School.
+Michael Chernew, PhD, is the Leonard D. Schaeffer Professor of Health Care Policy and the director of the Healthcare Markets and Regulation (HMR) Lab in the Department of Health Care Policy at Harvard Medical School.
 Dr. Chernew’s research examines several areas related to controlling health care spending growth while maintaining or improving quality of care.
 His work on consumer incentives focuses on Value-Based Insurance Design (VBID), which aligns patient cost sharing with clinical value.
-Several large companies have adopted these approaches and Dr. Chernew’s research includes evaluations and design of such programs.
-His work on payment reform involves the evaluation of alternative payment models.
-Related research examines the effects of changes in Medicare Advantage payment rates.
-Additional research explores the causes and consequences of rising health care spending, and geographic variation in spending, spending growth and quality.
+His work on payment reform involves the evaluation of population-based and episode-based payment models.
+Other areas of research examine Medicare Advantage, prescribing patterns and medication adherence, the causes and consequences of rising health care spending, and geographic variation in spending, spending growth and quality.

 Dr. Chernew is a member of the Congressional Budget Office’s Panel of Health Advisors and of the Institute of Medicine’s Committee on National Statistics (CNSTAT).
-Dr. Chernew is also a Research Associate of the National Bureau of Economic Research.
-In 2011 he served on the Institute of Medicine’s Committee on Determination of Essential Health Benefits and in 2010 was elected to the Institute of Medicine of the National Academy of Sciences.
+He is also a research associate at the National Bureau of Economic Research.
+In 2011, he served on the Institute of Medicine’s Committee on Determination of Essential Health Benefits and, in 2010, was elected to the Institute of Medicine of the National Academy of Sciences.
 Dr. Chernew is the former Vice Chair of the Medicare Payment Advisory Commission (MedPAC), which is an independent agency established to advise the U.S. Congress on issues affecting the Medicare program.
-In 2000, 2004 and 2010, he served on technical advisory panels for the Center for Medicare and Medicaid Services (CMS) that reviewed the assumptions used by the Medicare actuaries to assess the financial status of the Medicare trust funds.
+In 2000, 2004, and 2010, he served on technical advisory panels for the Center for Medicare and Medicaid Services (CMS) that reviewed the assumptions used by Medicare actuaries to assess the financial status of Medicare trust funds.
 On these panels, Dr. Chernew focused on the methodology used to project trends in long-term health care spending growth.
 In April 2015, Massachusetts Governor Charlie Baker appointed Dr. Chernew to the Massachusetts Health Connector Board of Directors.
-Dr. Chernew is current Co-Editor of the American Journal of Managed Care and Editor of the Journal of Health Economics.
-He is the former Senior Associate Editor of Health Services Research.
-He has also served on the Editorial Boards of Health Affairs and Medical Care Research and Review.
+Dr. Chernew is currently a co-editor of the American Journal of Managed Care and editor of the Journal of Health Economics.
+He is a former senior associate editor of Health Services Research.
+He has also served on the editorial boards of Health Affairs and Medical Care Research and Review.